Wolframite Documentation

 1 Wolframite

-An interface between Clojure and the Wolfram Language (Supports Mathematica and Wolfram Engine ).
+An interface between Clojure and the Wolfram Language (Supports Mathematica and Wolfram Engine).

 1.1 Status

-Wolframite is currently (Q3/2024) under active development again.
+We are working on wrapping up version 1.0, focusing on documentation.
 You can keep track of what is happening in this discussion.

 1.2 What is Wolframite?